Hashtag Horror: Critical response

 Frank Scheck of The Hollywood Reporter gave the film a negative review, writing: "Infusing its generic horror tropes with vaguely satirical aspects, the film doesn't really work on either level.
 Unintentionally campy (or purposely, it's hard to tell) and marred by ridiculous plotting and dialogue, #Horror is mostly just a horror."
-Christine N. Ziemba of Paste Magazine gave the film a mixed review, writing: "It's a familiar trope—the killer in the woods hunting a bunch of school girls left home alone—and so much less terrifying than kids armed with their phones, social media accounts, and snark and spite.
-Despite the issues with #Horror's plot and some of the performances, we're still interested in seeing what Subkoff takes on next.
-She's self-assured behind the camera with an eye for detail, and developing a distinctive, sleek style that's worth a second chance."
-Despite mixed and negative reviews, Inkoo Kang of TheWrap gave the film a positive review, writing: "#Horror undeniably succeeds in its main mission: parodying and scrutinizing the ease with which we capture, recycle, reframe, and desensitize ourselves to even the most horrific images.
+Christine N. Ziemba of Paste gave the film a mixed review, writing: "It's a familiar trope—the killer in the woods hunting a bunch of school girls left home alone—and so much less terrifying than kids armed with their phones, social media accounts, and snark and spite.
+Despite the issues with #Horror's plot and some of the performances, we're still interested in seeing what Subkoff takes on next."

+Chuck Bowen of Slant Magazine gave the film a two out of five-star rating, summarizing it as "a blunt satire of the dehumanization inherent in social media," adding that Sevigny and Hutton "tear into their material with committed lunacy."
+Jeanette Catsoulis of The New York Times wrote, "for all its bursts of violence and descending-guillotine sound effects, #Horror feels driven more by social commentary than by outright terror.
+Like a warning to distracted parents, the movie’s scariest threat emerges not from its empty landscapes and sleek interiors (photographed with frosty elegance by Learan Kahanov), but from a seductive online world of likes and followers."

+Inkoo Kang of TheWrap gave the film a favorable review, writing: "#Horror undeniably succeeds in its main mission: parodying and scrutinizing the ease with which we capture, recycle, reframe, and desensitize ourselves to even the most horrific images.
 That makes Blingee possibly the scariest website out there."